HAMNET-Access-Protocol/HNAP4PlutoSDR/README.md

 #### Gain

 By default the gain is automatically set during startup-phase and fixed
 during runtime of the client.
-However, the AGC might might set the gain
+However, the AGC might set the gain
 too high so that clipping occurs.
 If so, the gain can be manually set with
 the parameters `-g` and `-t`.

-The application `client-calib` can be used to read the current gain values
+The application `client-calib` can be used to read the current signal level
 of the application.
-They should not exceed 2000 to prevent clipping.
+It should not exceed 2000 to prevent clipping.
 The procedure to use the manual gain mode looks as follows: first start the calib tool with some rxgain value

 `./client-calib -g <rxgain>`

-Tweak the rxgain until the gain values look good.
+Tweak the rxgain until the signal level looks good.

->adapt xo by corr_factor=0
 >Real gain avg: 115, max: 2122
 >Imag gain avg: 115, max: 2146

-The max value should be less than 2000.
+The max value should be ~2000.

 Then, start the client.
 You also have to specify the txgain value.
 Since the basestation operates at a txgain of 0 and rxgain of 70, you can calculate